comp426-2023-spring/a01-HadiaShehwar/README.md

 However, I would really encourage you to try it and see what you can come up with before we do that together.

-To reiterate: the purpose of this assignment is not to memorize things, but to learn how to think around a problem and come up with a solution, given a set of constraints.
+To reiterate: the purpose of this assignment is not to memorize things, but to learn how to think around a problem and come up with a solution, given ample documentation and no time limit.

-In this case, our constraints are related to doing this task using stuff that is already (mostly) built into Node.

 > **IMPORTANT:** TRACK YOUR CHANGES.
 As you work through this assignment, once you get one thing to work, and you test it: commit the change with git.
 Be intentional about this.
 This will help you revert to a known working state if you break something as you move to your next step.